-- analysing information about falls on hospital wards to prevent further accidents
+- analysing information about falls on wards to prevent hospital patients having accidents

-- helping to develop electronic patient records that link across community and hospital settings
+- helping to develop electronic patient records that link healthcare organisations, for example GPs and hospital clinics.

 - running systems that store and share X-rays, ultrasound and magnetic resonance imaging (MRI) scans

-Clinical informaticians are usually qualified health professionals, such as doctors, nurses or allied health professionals with an interest in technology, research and audit.
+Clinical informatics staff are usually qualified health professionals, such as doctors, nurses or allied health professionals who develop a strong interest in using IT and information to find better ways of working.
 There are also a number of roles at a more junior level where clinical experience isn’t necessary.

 Roles in clinical informatics